strands-agents/agent-builder/README.md

 # Or set a default knowledge base via environment variable
 export STRANDS_KNOWLEDGE_BASE_ID="YOUR_KB_ID"
-strands "Find my most recent agent configuration and make it more efficient"
+strands "Find my most recent agent configuration and make it more efficient."
 ```

 Features: